reba84/tennis_img_classification/README.md

 ## Model
 This model employs supervised learning, specifically deep learning and transfer learning techiniques to deal with a complex dataset
 ### Deep Learning
 Deep learning neural networks are powerful techniques for understanding and learning about complicated datasets.
-Neural networks are made of layers that process data in different ways by aggregation or applying filters.
-Deep neural networks have many layers that can be used understand minor details about a dataset that in aggregate allow a model to make accurate predictions about complicated data.
-For example, datasets made of images are very complex and it is difficult to define features, so providing a network with many layers allows the network to be able to define features that it needs in order to learn things about a image set.
+Neural networks are made of layers that process data in different ways, for example by aggregating data or applying filters.
+Deep neural networks have many layers that can be used understand minor details about a dataset that, in aggregate, allow a model to make accurate predictions about complicated data.
+For example, datasets made of images are very complex and it is difficult to define features, so providing a network with many layers allows the network to be able to define features that it needs in order to learn useful details about a image set.
 Unfortunately, deep networks take a very long time to train on existing hardware.

 ![Neural Network](https://cloud.githubusercontent.com/assets/17914936/20403127/2862931e-acc5-11e6-853c-02cac20c4ce1.png?style=centerme)
 Figure 1

 ### Transfer Learning

-Transfer learning allows new models to reuse weights generated from previously trained neural networks(Figure 2).
+Transfer learning allows new models to reuse weights from layers generated from previously trained neural networks(Figure 2).
 This is useful because the first several layers of a network are learning general things about an image.
+The biggest advantage to reusing weights from previously trained networks makes the training process much quicker on deep networks and higher model accuracy can be achieved.

 ![Transfer Network](https://cloud.githubusercontent.com/assets/17914936/20403126/286226fe-acc5-11e6-9855-693183fab83e.png?style=centerme)
 Figure 2

-## Running Model
+## Running the Model

 ###### The file structure for the repository: